bdw/GridKit/README.md

   'patching' of the network to propagate voltage and frequency information from neighbors.
-* `util/load_polyfile.py` transforms a set of `poly` files into import statements for PostgreSQL, to allow (among other things) data statistics per area, among other things.
+* `util/load_polyfile.py` transforms a set of `poly` files into import statements for PostgreSQL, to allow data statistics per area, among other things.